erfianugrah/markov-mail/docs/AUTOMATION_PLAN.md

 4. **Auto-publish**
    - Once all guardrails pass, automatically push the new model/config to KV (`kv:put random_forest.json`, `config:upload`) and tag the release.
+   - **Status**: `npm run pipeline` orchestrates export → training → guardrail → threshold update → config sync (with optional `--upload-model`, `--apply-thresholds`, `--sync-config`).
+It also snapshots artifacts so reviewers can inspect the promotion bundle.

 Deliverable: a full closed loop where training → calibration → thresholding → batch validation → promotion happens via scripts/CI, and any regression is caught + reported without manual eyeballing.